Souly1997/Aurora/ETS1266_Semehal_Hailu/Assignment_1_Algorithm_Q1.md

-# Algorithm of Question number1
+# Algorithm of Question number 1
 ## Psedocode

 Make a program that calculates the Body Mass Index (BMI) of a person and determine weather the person is